healthcare-hackathon-wuerzburg/systhemis/README.md

 As the application was developed in a hackathon, there are many features that can still be implemented.
 Some of these include:

-- An Administration User Role
+- An administration user role
-- A Physician's Assistant User Role
+- A physician's assistant user role
 - Proof of a medical license for a doctor's registration
 - Check and approval of a doctor's registrations by administrators
 - Check and approval of a physician's assistant registration by a doctor
 - Communication between patient and physician via chat
 - Communication between patient and physician via call
-- Permanent Data Storage
+- Permanent data storage
-- Centralized Backend
+- Centralized backend

 ## Useful links: